nasserothman/Python-Project/README.md

    ### I parsed through the JSON object into multiple Pandas dataframes.
    ### I joined the dataframes together.
    ### Created visualizations using Python.
+   ### Tested my hypothesis that higher review count would result in higer rating for YELP POIs
+   ### Created Linear regression model

 ## Results